 My best writing often comes when I’ve sat in the same place for over 2 hours.
 I produce 2 hours of junk, and finally, 15 minutes when it all connects.
 Without fail it takes at least 2 hours for the distractions to fade away so that focus comes to the forefront.

 I think reading The Bible is similar, though I do hope we can connect with the message of a passage in faster than two hours.
-Instead of setting yourself up for becoming distracted, why not turn your phone off for 30 minutes, open up a hard copy of The Bible, and allow God to form Himself within you, with a few less possible distractions.
+Instead of setting yourself up for becoming distracted, why not turn your phone off, go to a Catholic store and buy a hard copy of The Bible as well as a praying hands religious figurine and a rosary, and allow God to form Himself within you, with a few less possible distractions.